MartinoTommasini/MyDiary/README.md

-Just a repository where I can keep my ctf progresses and writeups
+Just a repository where I can keep my ctf progress and writeups